GearsDatapacks/item-utils/README.md

 - Item display: Triggered by running `/trigger item_utils.item_display`.
 This will take the item it your hand and place it in a floating item display entity.

-- Remove display entity: Triggered by running `/trigger item_utils.display_entity`.
+- Remove display entity: Triggered by running `/trigger item_utils.remove_display_entity`.
 This removes the closest display entity to you in case you messed up or just want to remove it.
 (It will drop items from item displays)

 - Name styling: Triggered by running `/trigger item_utils.style_name`.
 This will help you format the current item in your hand, either for text displays or other purposes.
 It has a variety of options including different colours, and formats such as *italics* and **bold**.